ggorlen/puppe/README.md

 - Less boilerplate than Puppeteer and Playwright
 - Enforces best practices for reliability and speed
-- Sensible, opinionated defaults tuned to web scraping:
+- Provides sensible, opinionated defaults tuned to web scraping:
   - Auto wait by default
   - Default "domcontentloaded" for speed
   - Default human user agent for anti-detection